 “Acting in consultation with a customer doesn’t always mean implementation of process improvement or alternative solutions,” he explained.
 “Assisting in implementation with the customer is fulfilling, though, because I can witness concepts in action in an actual working environment and the satisfaction that brings.”

 P.J.
-O’Connor, in his role as Manager, Business Development for OC Reilly is responsible for identifying opportunities and providing the necessary tools to assist the sales team in pursuing and winning new business for the firm.
+O’Connor, in his role as Vice President, Client Initiatives for OC Reilly is responsible for identifying opportunities and providing the necessary tools to assist the sales team in pursuing and winning new business for the firm.

 P.J. calls upon nearly 10 years of experience in a startup business environment, along with a passion for developing and implementing solutions that represent clear value to clients.
 As Executive Director of Business Development and Technology with antibacterial producer and distributor Pelican Solutions LLC, he managed all strategic and operational responsibilities, including sales, marketing, and financials.
 He earned his bachelor of arts degree in business management and finance from Mercyhurst University in Erie, Pennsylvania.